How to Answer Interview Questions About Company Culture

-Company culture includes a range of issues, from how employees dress, to how they interact with company leaders, to how often employees volunteer to work after hours.
+Company culture includes a range of factors, including how employees dress and interact with company leaders, typical work hours, and more.
 Although company policy can certainly influence culture, the dominant force in creating and maintaining a company culture is generally social.

-Of course, a company culture can, by definition, be learned, but that does not mean all qualified employees want to learn a given culture—some people will just never want to attend employee birthday parties, for example.
+Of course, a company culture can, by definition, be learned, but that does not mean that all qualified employees want to learn a given culture — some people will just never want to attend employee birthday parties, for example.

 Interview Questions About Company Culture

 Interview questions about company culture are designed to determine whether you will be a good fit for an organization.
 There are no right or wrong answers to these questions—since a bad fit is just as problematic for you as for your employer—but you can practice answering typical questions in order to increase your confidence for your interview.

 Here are examples of interview questions that are used to determine whether you're a good match for the company:

 - Did you fit in with the culture working with your last employer?

 - What would be the ideal company culture for you?